Cassius Severus

-Titus Cassius Severus (died in 32 AD) was an ancient Roman rhetor from the gens Cassia.
+Titus Cassius Severus (died in AD 32) was an ancient Roman rhetor from the gens Cassia.
 He was active during the reigns of Augustus and Tiberius.
 Cassius Severus, a fearless fighter for freedom of speech, was sharply eloquent against the new governmental order, which finally saw him exiled and his works banned after his death.

 Life

 Cassius Severus was said to have risen from a simple background.
 He was a legendary success as a teacher of rhetoric.
 He was considered to be very well read.
 His negative qualities were also apparent.
 He was sometimes uncontrollably aggressive and cynical in his speeches and also reacted badly to insults.

 Oratory played a vital role in the social and political life of Rome; rhetoric thus was a vital aspect when Severus was living.
 The transition from the republican to imperial rule in Rome also brought about changes in the way oratory was conducted.

 Ciceronian oratory was becoming impossible under the increasing Monarchical rule of Augustus.
 This necessitated the need to employ a different kind of oratory in the post-Ciceronian world.
 Cassius Severus was one of those who deviated from the ancient manner decisively and brought in the new style.
 It was Severus's conscious intention to step into the new era, adapting oratory to the requirement of the new age of imperialism.